Morristown Family Lawyers Discuss Gaslighting in Coparenting Situations

 Read on to learn more about some common forms of gaslighting that may be controlling you without your knowledge.

 Domestic violence is startlingly prevalent in New Jersey.
-State police reports noted over 64,000 reports of domestic abuse in 2016, the last year for which there is data.
+State police reports noted over 64,000 domestic abuse reports in 2016, the last year for which there is data.
 One such form of domestic violence often goes uncounted, and that form is called gaslighting.
-Gaslighting is a term to describe the manipulative tactics of one partner to convince the other that they are crazy or psychologically unstable.
-It is used so that an abuser can gain control over their partner by causing their victims to stop believing in themselves, instead of turning to and trusting the actions of the perpetrator.
+Gaslighting is a term to describe one partner’s manipulative tactics to convince the other that they are crazy or psychologically unstable.
+It is used so that an abuser can gain control over their partner by causing their victims to stop believing in themselves instead of turning to and trusting the perpetrator’s actions.
 This creates a window for mental and physical manipulation and abuse.
 The term “gaslighting” comes from a mid-20th century movie in which a husband used forms of mental cunning to convince his wife that she was crazy, and in doing so, he was able to cover up his participation in area crimes.

-Gaslighting is a subtle form of domestic violence, but it can be very damaging to the psychological wellbeing of a victim in the short- and long-term.
+Gaslighting is a subtle form of domestic violence, but it can be very damaging to a victim’s psychological well-being in the short- and long-term.
 So how can you tell if you are the victim of gaslighting by a current or former partner?

 Lying is often a predominant part of a dysfunctional relationship.
 When someone is consistent with their lies and uses their powers of persuasion to make another person doubt their own information, the abusive behavior that is repeated dishonesty becomes gaslighting.
-One way in which the practice of lying becomes particularly detrimental to the psychological wellbeing of the victim is when a partner confesses to lies with the excuse that they feared that their partner would have an emotional breakdown.
+One way the practice of lying becomes particularly detrimental to the victim’s psychological well-being is when a partner confesses to lies with the excuse that they feared that their partner would have an emotional breakdown.
 Covering up lies by insinuating emotional instability is meant to create more of it, and often does.
-The support of a third party couple’s counselor can help to discern between the tactics of a manipulator and the tactics of a couple who simply do not yet have the tools to consciously navigate a relationship.
+The support of a third party couple’s counselor can help discern between a manipulator’s tactics and the tactics of a couple who simply do not yet have the tools to navigate a relationship consciously.